ShadyHippo/rpiz2w-pihole-nginx-public/README.md

 - Obtiain an SD card, USB Power cord, decent AC adapter (I haven't tested this running from my router yet.
 I've heard some people say it worked but I'm not brave enough to test that now that I finally got something stable
 - Put Raspian *32 bit* *lite* bookworm on the SD Card using your imager of choice.

 This version is important because it's the most current AND it gets us around forever swapping.
-The .5 GB RAM is plenty for something like these two containers on the 32 bit build but it's not enough with 64 bit.
+The .5 GB RAM is plenty for something like these two containers on the 32 bit OS but it's not enough with 64 bit (I did test it).

 I'm on Ubuntu so I used the official RPI Imager but had to pull their release from their repo because apt was so far out of date I had bugs to deal with there.
 Here's their official release https://github.com/raspberrypi/rpi-imager/releases
 - Let the pi boot and let it go slow, first boot needs to set up some stuff and this is a zero after all.